|

 taught workshops in a wide range of weave structures and

-techniques for over twenty years throughout the United
+techniques for over twenty-five years throughout the United

 States, Canada, and Australia.
 Before Madelyn became a